Preservation Of Bone after Dental Extractions

 When teeth are missing, the alveolar bone, or the segment of the jaw bone that anchors the teeth in the mouth, no longer receives the essential spur and stops working; besides the body no longer uses the jaw bone; it worsens and goes away.

 Burbank Dental Extractions

-Request an appointment today with Dr. Sahakyan, your Dentist Burbank at MyDentistBurbank.
-Call us today on 8185782332!
+Request an appointment today with Dr. Sahakyan, your Dentist in Burbank at MyDentistBurbank.
+Call us today at 8185782332!